dart-lang/site-www/src/_guides/packages.md

 * Create a pubspec (a file named `pubspec.yaml` that lists package dependencies and includes other metadata, such as a version number).
-* Use dart pub to get your package's dependencies.
+* Use pub to get your package's dependencies.
 * If your Dart code depends on a library in the package, import the library.

 ## Creating a pubspec